 For the Aggies it will be the same story it always is.
 Can the offense bolster the defense and can the Aggies avoid long scoring droughts during the game?
 That will be especially important tonight in what figures to be a track meet.
 Against UTSA the Aggies had five stretches of around three minutes in which they were held scoreless and in three of those they were outscored 7-0, 8-0 and 9-0.
 Those are the kind of droughts the Aggies cannot afford to have against a high-scoring team.

-Tonight's game is scheduled for a 6:30 p.m. tipoff can can be heard on KSNM AM 570 in Las Cruces and streaming audio and video via Aggie Access (subscription required).
+Tonight's game is scheduled for a 1:00 p.m.
+(MT) tip-off and can be heard on KSNM AM 570 with streaming audio available via Aggie Access (subscription required).

 The Aggie men will also look to build on their victory over UTSA as they host Texas State tonight.
 We had a chance earlier in the season to see Texas State play three games and much like UTSA this is not a very good team.
 The Bobcats will try to push the ball.
 They like to play at a little faster pace but at times it appears that they're just playing fast for the sake of playing fast.